Coping with Grief

 A great conversationalist, he will be dearly missed by his children, grandchildren, other family members and friends.

-Cremation has taken place and a private family service is being held on June 27, 2020.
-A celebration of Doug's extraordinary life will be held when travel and social gathering conditions permit.
-If desired, memorial contributions can be made to the Oxford Community Foundation - George Cultural Fund or the charity of your choice.
+Cremation has taken place and a private family service was held on June 27, 2020.
+A celebration of Doug's extraordinary life will be held at the Elm Hurst Inn & Spa,- Carriage House, 415 Harris St, Ingersoll, on Saturday, November 12th, 2022, from 10:30 to 12:30 with the memorial service taking place at 1:00 pm.
+If desired, memorial contributions can be made to the Oxford Community Foundation - Doug and Yvonne Eckel Fund.
 Most can be made through the Brock and Visser Funeral Home, 845 Devonshire Avenue, Woodstock, Ontario N4S 5Z4 (519-539-0004).
 Personal online condolences can be left at www.brockandvisserfuneralhome.com